Ductapemaster/gym_calendar/README.md

 ## Files
 - `main.py`: main script.
 Run this in the terminal to load up the calendars.
-- `credentials.json`: Google Calendar API credentials, which need to be generated from Google's website.
-- `token.json`: Created by the OAuth code for calendar authentication.
-See the Google API reference for more details.
+- `credentials.json`: Google Service Account credentials.
+Information on how to generate this file is [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount)
 - `secrets.py`: Contains calendar IDs used for the endpoints for the created events.

 ## Notes
+- A Google Service account is required for use of this script.
+Follow the link above under `credentials.json` to generate.
 - The Gold's Gym website is notoriously slow, and requests for API data have taken up to 10 seconds to complete.
 - Sometimes requests fail, and as a bit of a brute force attempt to deal with this, the script will try each request a maximum of 3 times.
 - Deleting events off of the calendar is an issue, and the script will not be able to recreate them.
 There appears to be